rp-pedraza/feathers-chat-mod/README.md

   demonstrating consitent routing and proxying dependening on where the site is accessed and making the strategies for deploying the site more flexible.

+## Running through Docker

+For quick demonstration, this application can be immediately be run through the Docker image uploaded in Docker Hub.

+    docker run -it --rm -p 3030:3030 rppedraza/feathers-chat-mod:latest

 ## Requirements

 - [Task](https://taskfile.dev/installation/)